When in Doubt, Try Kindness

 Nothing is Normal

 Behavioral problems and social anxiety are surfacing for children in school settings.
 Families are struggling to face the holidays with uncertainty about Covid, political divides and general fatigue.
 While we try to find some baseline for “regular life” again, let’s also acknowledge that nothing is truly normal.
+We must normalize, for the sake of our mental health, that we are still struggling to live in today’s landscape.

 The rug has been pulled out from under us for long enough that we’re all collectively experiencing some version of Post Traumatic Stress Disorder in trying to live out our lives at present- with the underpinning of the uncertainties that abound.